-Audit Related Fees were approximately \$141,000 for the year ended December 31, 2017 and relate to services associated with registration statements and securities offerings.
+Audit Related Fees were approximately \$65,000 for the year ended December 31, 2021, and relate to services associated with registration statements and securities offerings..
+RSM US LLP did not bill the Company for audit related fees, for the year ended December 31, 2022.